 Committed to breaking down barriers, Emma inspires her learners to not only further develop their own use of BSL, but to explore their personal identities and to be confident in themselves.

-Teaching BSL to staff at NDCS, Natalie’s passion and enthusiasm is shown throughout the organisation and she genuinely cares about the success of everyone she teaches.
+Teaching BSL to staff at NDCS, Nathalie’s passion and enthusiasm is shown throughout the organisation and she genuinely cares about the success of everyone she teaches.

 A professional yet friendly teacher who makes everyone feel comfortable in her lessons, Alison goes above and beyond for her students and has been a huge source of encouragement to all.